 - Departments are containers for positions.
 Put positions in departments to organize them.

-- Teams are not about reporting hierarchy; they're containers for users.
-For example, a team could have members from multiple departments who are working on the same project together.
+- User groups are not about reporting hierarchy; they're containers for users.
+For example, a user group could have members from multiple departments who are working on the same project together.

 6 Assign permissions